 CMS Implementation Planning

-CMS has commissioned implementation reports and impact analyses for its internal use in preparing for transition to ICD-10.
+CMS has commissioned implementation reports and impact analyses for its internal use in preparing for transition to ICD-10 on October 1, 2015.

 Key results are posted here to provide insights for other organizations as they plan.

 CMS research, Industry Readiness Assessments and Listening Session

 Activities to gauge and assist with industry preparedness include:

 ICD-10 stakeholder collaboration meetings with representatives from key industry groups held in Washington D.C. on:

 Face to face and phone discussions